-SHAMPOO: Prewet your bar by running water over it for a second or two, then put it near your bath to soften up a little while you undress and get ready for washing.
+SHAMPOO: PREWET your bar by running water over it for a second or two, then put it near your bath to soften up a little while you undress and get ready for washing.

-Take your time for a thorough lathering massage as this helps to stimulate the scalp and also provide a nice cleanse.
+Take your time for a thorough lathering MASSAGE as this helps to stimulate the scalp and also provide a nice cleanse.

 You should have a nice, big foamy and fluffy lather after a minute or two of lathering with no sticky soap residue.

-Repeat if needed for dirty or extra oily hair, especially if you have skipped a couple of washes.
+REPEAT only if needed for dirty or extra oily hair, especially if you have skipped a couple of washes.